 The Portuguese Golden Visa grants you a temporary residency as a UK citizen for two years, and then you can renew the Portuguese residence permit for an additional three years.
-After five years of obtaining the Portuguese residence permit, you can apply for citizenship.
+After five years of obtaining the Portuguese residence permit, you can apply for Portuguese citizenship.
 During the five years of residence in Portugal, you have the option to live in Portugal or still be living in the UK and maintaining your old lifestyle.
-You will just need to be in Portugal for at least seven days every year with a residence permit.
+However, you must be in Portugal for at least seven days every year.

 Low cost of living and healthcare

 Portugal offers an affordable cost of living compared to other countries in Europe.
 As a British citizen, you will definitely notice the difference in the prices while living in Portugal.
 And this price difference doesn’t only include food or transportation but also includes education and healthcare.

 Healthcare in Portugal is quite affordable compared to that of the UK and offers a variety of high-quality options and good services.
 The Portuguese National Health Service, known as the SNS, is excellent, and you will need to register at your local health center.
 Public hospitals in Portugal offer free medical care for both citizens and residents of the country.
 Private clinics, however, offer medical care with fees, where you will get an appointment faster than the public ones, and very high-quality services, so having private health insurance is also an option.